ethersphere/ethswarm-blog-hugo/content/foundation/posts/swarm-state-of-the-network-may-2025.md

 ## Total Active Staking Nodes by Country

-This metric shows the total number of active staking nodes globally for the month of April, 2025.
+This metric shows the total number of active staking nodes globally for the month of May, 2025.

 | Country                    | Unique txSenders |